Jeziel777/Sensor-Data-Collection-App/README.md

   - Send media files to a connected server for analysis or storage.
   - Import external media files for further management and upload.

-### 5. **File Upload**
-- Upload media files, whether captured within the app or imported, to a server for storage and analysis.
-- Supports batch uploads for efficient data transfer.

 ## Installation